-Best Pool Sanitizers in Dallas, Plano & Carrollton, TX
+Best Pool Sanitizers in Dallas, Plano & Frisco, TX

 Pool water requires three things in order to be safe and enjoyable for swimmers: filtration, balanced chemistry, and sanitization.
 Sanitizers are a part of the chemistry, and their effectiveness depends on proper chemical balance.
 However, properly balanced water that lacks sanitizer is still unsafe for swimming, a breeding ground for bacteria and algae.
 Therefore, sanitization on its own is essential for pool water quality.

 The most commonly used and known sanitizer is chlorine.
 Chlorine comes in many forms and can be used as a daily sanitizer or a supplemental one to counteract algae and other problems.
 Some others include mineral sanitizers (the best supplement to chlorine) and ozone systems.
 However, the right level of chlorine can keep your pool safe and clear while not causing discomfort to the senses.
 The key is chemical balance and regularly monitoring the water for proper chlorine levels.